The La's (album)

 The La's is the only studio album by English rock band the La's, released on 1 October 1990 by Go!
 Discs.
-It included "There She Goes", the group's biggest hit, and "Timeless Melody".
-A deluxe edition of The La's was released on 7 April 2008.
-In 2013, NME ranked The La's at number 153 on its list of the 500 greatest albums of all time.
+Four singles were released from the album; "Way Out" was originally released in November 1987, while "There She Goes" was released in 1988, and later became the band's biggest hit.
+"Timeless Melody" followed in September 1990, while "Feelin" was released in February 1991 as the final single from the album.
+The former two were remixed for inclusion on The La's.